mohammadraufzahed/automatic-payment-mahak/README.md

 # About
-This app will automatically pay a payment a donation to the Mahak charity.
+This app will automatically pay a payment as donation to the Mahak charity.